zzzprojects/docs/dapper-plus.net/pages/documentations/logging/logging.md

 ## Key Features

 - Allow to see SQL that are executed
-- Allow to see parameter & time...
+- Allow to see parameter name and value
+- Allow to see execution time

 ## Getting Started